timcoultas/maxpreps_bb_stats/readme.md

 Floor (10th %):   10 Wins
 ```

+### Projected Rosters
+Complete roster projections for every team in the dataset.
+Each returning player has their stats projected forward using development multipliers.
+Batting and Pitching rankings are developed for each player.
+Roster gaps are filled with tiered generic players.

 ### Historical Player Statistics
 Four years of player season statistics across 37 (and counting) Colorado 5A teams.
 This information contains player level season data sourced from MaxPreps and aggregates it into one file.

 ---